-"Brothers" recorded live with four tunes by the Randy Napoleon Quartet, Paul Keller (bass), Randy Gelispie (drums), Rick Roe (piano) and four tunes by the Bill Heid trio, with Paul Keller (bass) and Randy Gelispie (drums).
-2020 Cold Plunge Records
+"Brothers" recorded live with four tunes by the Randy Napoleon Quartet, Paul Keller (bass), Randy Gelispie (drums), Rick Roe (piano), and four tunes by the Bill Heid trio, with Paul Keller (bass) and Randy Gelispie (drums).
+January 2020 release.
+Cold Plunge Records.

 "Portrait of the Artist" The music of Gregg Hill, featuring the Ben Rosenblum Trio.
 Summer 2020 Release.
 Cold Plunge Records.